didntpay/One-Uno/README.md

 Project Description:
   Honestly, a uno game.

-For study only, no bussiness uses allowed
+For STUDY ONLY , NO BUSINESS USES allowed